 Below, we’ve compiled some of the top tips out there for dealing with your procrastination problem.
 Try not to procrastinate in reading this article and you’re sure to learn a thing or two!

 #1.
 Start your day with the hardest tasks first.

 One of the best (and most counter-intuitive) tips out there is to actually start your day with the hardest tasks on your to-do list.
 Now, you might be saying: “That makes no sense.
 Should I get the easiest tasks done first since they’ll take less time?”

 And yeah, that’s true!
 Those tasks will take less time.
 But imagine how you’re going to feel when you get that tough project done – accomplished and ready to take on the world!
 So you can use that energy to push through the rest of those easy-peasy tasks you have to do.

-Plus, there’s plenty of studies to show that working in coffee-shops or public spaces increases your productivity and decreases your chances of procrastination, especially when compared to those who work from home and are distracted by YouTube videos all the time.
+Plus, there are plenty of studies to show that working in coffee shops or public spaces increases your productivity and decreases your chances of procrastination, especially when compared to those who work from home and are distracted by YouTube videos all the time.

 #3.
 Get an accountability partner.

 Right, so next up, you’re going to use your “Phone-A-Friend” line.
 A great tip for getting stuff done and ending your procrastination problem is to get a friend to be your accountability partner (you can think of a cooler name, later).
 This is a person who’s going to be your go-to person when it comes to keeping yourself on track.

 For example, this guy or gal can text or call you in the middle of the day to check up on you and see how you’re doing.
 If you’ve been procrastinating, they can try to get you back on track.